umer0586/SensorServer/README.md

  * so on...

  Once connected, client will receive sensor data in `JSON Array` (float type values) through `websocket.onMessage`.
-Description of each data value at index in an array can be obtain from https://developer.android.com/guide/topics/sensors/sensors_motion

  A snapshot from accelerometer.